Mohamed Touré (footballer, born 2005)

-Mohamed Toure (born 3 November 2005) is a Guinean professional footballer who plays as a forward for Veikkausliiga club KuPS.
+Mohamed Touré (born 3 November 2005) is a Guinean professional footballer who plays as a forward for Czech First League club Viktoria Plzeň and the Guinea national team.

-Career
+Club career

-In August 2024, Toure signed with Turun Palloseura in Finnish second-tier Ykkösliiga.
+In August 2024, Touré signed with Turun Palloseura in Finnish second-tier Ykkösliiga.

 In January 2025, he joined Veikkausliiga club Kuopion Palloseura.
-On 22 July, Toure scored the winning goal for KuPS in the first leg of the second round of the UEFA Champions League qualification against Kairat Almaty, helping his side to win the match 2–0.
+On 22 July, Toureé scored the winning goal for KuPS in the first leg of the second round of the UEFA Champions League qualification against Kairat Almaty, helping his side to win the match 2–0.
 On 29 August, his contract was extended until the end of 2027.
+Touré represented KuPS in the 2025–26 UEFA Conference League league phase.

+On 12 February 2026, Touré signed with Czech First League club Viktoria Plzeň on a three-and-a-half-year deal, for a €1.5 million transfer fee.
+He scored his first goal in Czech league on 15 March, in a 2–0 home win over Bohemians 1905.

+International career

+Touré was included in the initial Guinea U-23 squad for the 2024 Summer Olympic football tournament but he was not included in the final squad.

+He was called up to the senior Guinea squad for a pair of friendlies against Togo and Niger in November 2025.
+He made his Guinea debut during the 1–1 draw against Niger on 18 November 2025.